-Children are growing up in a digital age and spend a great deal of their time online - instant messaging, researching and shopping.
+Children are growing up in a digital age and spend a great deal of their time online - social media, instant messaging, researching and shopping.
 And, while these are all great tools, they need to be used wisely.
 Children are being targeted by online predators at an alarming rate, so it is critical for adults to help them learn how to protect themselves while still enjoying all of the benefits of the Internet.
 To help keep your children safe on the Internet:

 - Make sure you supervise your children's online activity.